KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [phone-notification-mirror by ronny3050](https://github.com/ronny3050/phone-notification-mirror)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [PiDisplaySleep by RpDp-git](https://github.com/RpDp-git/PiDisplaySleep)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [MMM-pihole-stats by sheyabernstein](https://github.com/sheyabernstein/MMM-pihole-stats)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-pihole-stats.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.